Saurabh-9/EchoSense/README.md

 ---

 ## **Overview**
-MoodScope is a web-based application that uses natural language processing (NLP) to:
+EchoSense is a web-based application that uses natural language processing (NLP) to:
 - **Analyze text input** for sentiment and emotions
 - Provide users with a **sentiment score**
 - Offer **motivational quotes** and **actionable advice**